-9.1 The Council employs professionally qualified and experienced staff in senior position with responsibility for making recommendations on capital expenditure and borrowing and investment decisions.
+9.1 The Council employs professionally qualified and experienced staff in senior positions with responsibility for making recommendations on capital expenditure and borrowing and investment decisions.
 The Council also makes use of external advisors and consultants which are specialists in their field.
-Specialist advisors are generally specific to major capital projects, eg Lossiemouth High School replacement, NESS energy from waste project, Elgin Traffic Strategy, and employed as required.
-This approach is more cost effective than employing specialist staff directly.
+Specialist advisors are generally specific to major capital projects, e.g. NESS energy from waste project, and employed as required.
+This approach is more cost effective than employing specialist staff directly, and ensures that the Council has access to knowledge and skills commensurate with its risk appetite.
 In addition, the Council also employs treasury management advisors, currently Arlingclose Ltd.